 Published on: February 20, 2019

-Laura De Castro, MD, is an Associate Professor of Medicine at the University of Pittsburgh Medical Center’s Division of Hematology and Oncology.
-Dr. De Castro is the Director of Benign Hematology for the Institute for Transfusion Medicine and UPMC Hillman Cancer Center and the Director of Clinical Translational Research for the Sickle Cell Disease Research Center of Excellence in Pittsburgh.
+Dr. De Castro is an Associate Professor of Medicine at the University of Pittsburgh Medical Center’s Division of Hematology and Oncology.
+She is the Director of Benign Hematology for the Institute for Transfusion Medicine and UPMC Hillman Cancer Center and the Director of Clinical Translational Research for the Sickle Cell Disease Research Center of Excellence in Pittsburgh.

 Tell us a little bit about your background.